ZupIT/beagle-docs/content/en/overview.md

 ### Actions

-Finally, let's talk about actions.
-They are a way to express dinamism inside Beagle.
+Finally, let's talk about Actions, a way to add *runtime dynamism* to a Beagle component.
 In the example, there is an action inside a button:

 ```json
 {